savonet/book/workflow.md

 ```{.liquidsoap include="liq/bpm.liq" from=1}
 ```

-We can also detect whether the stream has sound or is streaming blank using `blank.detect`:
+We can also detect whether the stream has sound or is streaming silence the using `blank.detect` operator:

 ```{.liquidsoap include="liq/blank.detect2.liq" from=2 to=-1}
 ```